-Confectionery is one of the most impulse-driven retail goods group, and the European confectionery market features strong consumer loyalty to local brands.
+Confectionery is one of the most impulse-driven category in the retail trade, and the European confectionery market features strong consumer loyalty to local brands.
 Consumer research indicates that in their purchasing decisions, consumers put very great emphasis on other considerations apart from price, such as flavour, quality and curiosity about new products.

 Concentration of food retailers is very high in those markets where Cloetta is active.
 Local connections, well-known brands and a continuous flow of attractive new products are important prerequisites for being an attractive supplier.
 Moreover, progress is towards increasingly large units, at the expense of smaller stores.
 In connection with the expansion of discount retailing, the progress of store chain private label brands has increased.
 However, they constitute a small portion of the confectionery market – around 10 per cent in those markets where Cloetta is active (Cloetta’s opinion based on a background of data from Nielsen).